Oliver Nightingale

 Oliver Nightingale (born 3 July 1995) is a professional cricketer who plays for Guernsey.
 He played in the 2016 ICC World Cricket League Division Five tournament.
-He also represent Guernsey at the 2017 Island Games in swimming.
+He also represented Guernsey at the 2017 Island Games in swimming.

 In April 2022, he was named in Guernsey's Twenty20 International (T20I) squad for the 2022 Spain Tri-Nation Series.
 He made his T20I debut on 29 April 2022, for Guernsey against Norway, in the opening match of the tri-series.

+Nightingale was named as Guernsey captain in December 2023.

+He made his maiden T20I half-century against Jersey at the 2025 Men's T20 World Cup Europe Regional Final in the Netherlands, scoring 57 from 52 balls.